When it comes to marketing to multiple niches, I have two words of advice:

 2. Pick one and become a leader in it, then move on to the second one.

 If you try to go after too many niches (target audiences) at the same time, you will wear yourself out.
 It’s exhausting and doesn’t use the “best of you.”

 When you go after too many niches simultaneously, your marketing time and money is scattered too broadly.
 Say for example that you want to go after “salespeople in the pharmaceutical industry” and also want to go after “salespeople in the auto industry.”

-In my article, The Problem With Niches, I said that the whole purpose of choosing a niche is so you can find a central place that potential clients congregate.
-Find ALL the places where auto industry sales people congregate: meetings, magazines, conferences, classes…especially those that are specifically focused on the niche you’re going after.
+In my blog post, The Problem With Niches, I said that the whole purpose of choosing a niche is so you can find a central place that potential clients congregate.
+Find ALL the places where auto industry salespeople congregate: meetings, magazines, conferences, classes…especially those that are specifically focused on the niche you’re going after.
 Center your marketing attention on those areas first.
 Once you become known and recognized in that niche, then move on to other industries or other niches.

 Read the complete Why Marketing Fails blog series here:

 - Why Marketing Fails #5: Niche Exhaustion

 - Why Marketing Fails #6: Lack of Repetition